 This is not a course for pure gaming fanatics, however.
 In addition to a love of games, students of our Computer Game QA and Level Designer course will have the extra drive, aptitude and the ambition to go beyond just playing; they will have a desire to analyse, deconstruct and improve games across multiple genres and platforms and display real aspirations to become part of this most exciting and dynamic of industries.

 Students on the course are taught every step involved in the game QA and level design process along with the methods, tools and skills necessary to be an effective QA and level designer just as it is done in the real world.
 The course is conceived and taught by industry experienced veterans, QA and level design teams who continue to push the boundaries of computer gaming in today’s market.
-Endorsed and recommended by TIGA, this course is unique in the industry and represents the gaming industry’s preferred induction model.
+This course is unique in the industry and represents the gaming industry’s preferred induction model.

 It is presented in a unique format, heavily influenced by gaming technology to aid learning, retention and importantly, add fun to the whole process of gaining these important new skills.
 With basic QA and level design through to localisation, working with hardware manufacturers, focus group tests, planning test sessions, managing QA teams and much more covered in detail as part of the Train2Game QA course, you can be sure it will equip you with the knowledge and the skills that today’s games industry demands from its QA and level design specialists.